Schwartz Discover Grant

 Please note that the application is currently closed; the application will open at the beginning of the spring semester.

-The Discover Grant supports immersive, full-time summer research experiences for undergraduate students at the University of Rochester.
+The Discover Grant for Undergraduate Summer Research (sponsored by the Schwartz Undergraduate Research Fund) supports immersive, full-time summer research experiences for undergraduate students at the University of Rochester.
 The goal of the program is to help students get involved in research early in their academic careers and enhance their competitiveness for future fellowships and other advanced research opportunities.

 - Purpose: living expense support to be used toward early academic career, mentored summer research projects that are otherwise unpaid